Osteoarthritis: Other surgical options

-Alternative medicine
+Unverified treatments

 Glucosamine and chondroitin

 The effectiveness of glucosamine is controversial.
 Reviews have found it to be equal to or slightly better than placebo.
 A difference may exist between glucosamine sulfate and glucosamine hydrochloride, with glucosamine sulfate showing a benefit and glucosamine hydrochloride not.
-The evidence for glucosamine sulfate having an effect on osteoarthritis progression is somewhat unclear and if present likely modest.
+The evidence for glucosamine sulfate affecting osteoarthritis progression is somewhat unclear and if present likely modest.
 The Osteoarthritis Research Society International recommends that glucosamine be discontinued if no effect is observed after six months and the National Institute for Health and Care Excellence no longer recommends its use.
 Despite the difficulty in determining the efficacy of glucosamine, it remains a treatment option.
 The European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) recommends glucosamine sulfate and chondroitin sulfate for knee osteoarthritis.
 Its use as a therapy for osteoarthritis is usually safe.

 A 2015 Cochrane review of clinical trials of chondroitin found that most were of low quality, but that there was some evidence of short-term improvement in pain and few side effects; it does not appear to improve or maintain the health of affected joints.

-Other remedies
+Supplements

 Avocado–soybean unsaponifiables (ASU) is an extract made from avocado oil and soybean oil sold under many brand names worldwide as a dietary supplement and as a prescription drug in France.
 A 2014 Cochrane review found that while ASU might help relieve pain in the short term for some people with osteoarthritis, it does not appear to improve or maintain the health of affected joints.
 The review noted a high-quality, two-year clinical trial comparing ASU to chondroitin – which has uncertain efficacy in osteoarthritis – with no difference between the two agents.
 The review also found there is insufficient evidence of ASU safety.

-A few high-quality studies of Boswellia serrata show consistent, but small, improvements in pain and function.
-Curcumin, phytodolor, and s-adenosyl methionine (SAMe) may be effective in improving pain.
+Only a few moderate-quality studies of Boswellia serrata showed small improvements in pain and function.
+Curcumin and s-adenosyl methionine (SAMe) showed little effect in improving pain.
 A 2009 Cochrane review recommended against the routine use of SAMe, as there has not been sufficient high-quality clinical research to prove its effect.

 A 2021 review found that hydroxychloroquine (HCQ) had no benefit in reducing pain and improving physical function in hand or knee osteoarthritis, and the off-label use of HCQ for people with osteoarthritis should be discouraged.
 There is no evidence for the use of colchicine for treating the pain of hand or knee arthritis.

 There is limited evidence to support the use of hyaluronan, methylsulfonylmethane, rose hip, capsaicin, or vitamin D.